joelchaconcastillo/OSPO_HMS_Fire/docs/source/usage.rst

 pip installation
 ------------

-To use HMSFirepy, first install it using pip:
+To use HMSFire, first install it using pip:

 .. code-block:: console